3 Brain Boosting Activities for Senior Citizens

 (Many of these pursuits will also remind you to count your blessings.)

-Go to college with many fascinating twenty-somethings FOR FREE! (or very little)
+Go to college with many fascinating twenty-somethings FOR FREE! (or very little).
+Some universities actually waive tuition for students over an advanced age.

 Support your local theatre group by acting or set building, serving on the crew or in the ticket office.